dusty-phillips/macabre/README.md

     └── some_bindings.py
 ```

+The `macabre.toml` (it falls back to `gleam.toml` if `macabre.toml` doesn't
-The `gleam.toml` only supports two keys, name and dependencies.
-Dependencies
+exist) only supports two keys, name and dependencies.
+Dependencies can be git
-can be git repositories, hex packages, or local paths:
+repositories, hex packages, or local paths:

 ```toml
 name = "example"